Best UK Universities For Anthropology in 2025/2026

 5. University of St Andrews Anthropology Review

-St Andrews’ picturesque location and close-knit academic community contribute to a unique learning experience.
+St Andrews’ location and close-knit academic community contribute to a unique learning experience.
 The anthropology programme at St Andrews encourages interdisciplinary perspectives and provides students with the tools to understand and address complex societal issues.

 The university’s commitment to research and global perspectives ensures that students graduate with a well-rounded understanding of anthropology in contemporary contexts.
 Opting to study anthropology at the University of St Andrews offers not only a top-tier education but also an immersive experience in a historically rich setting.